NextronSystems/thor-manual/signatures/yara.rst

     - Subtype: Registry rules
     - Subtype: Log rules

-The rule type is determined by specific keywords within the filename:
+The rule type is determined by specific keywords in the file name:

- - If a filename contains the keyword ``meta``, the rules within are meta rules.
+ - If a file name contains the keyword ``meta``, the rules in that file are treated as meta rules.
- - If a filename contains the keyword ``keyword``, ``registry``, or ``log``, the rules within are keyword rules (possibly with the specified subtype).
+ - If a file name contains the keyword ``keyword``, ``registry``, or ``log``, the rules are treated as keyword rules, possibly with the corresponding subtype.

- - If a filename contains the keyword ``process``, or none of the keywords listed above, the rules within are generic rules (with the ``process`` subtype, if specified).
+ - If a file name contains the keyword ``process``, or none of the keywords listed above, the rules are treated as generic rules, with the ``process`` subtype if applicable.

-The following table shows which rule type is used for which examplary filename.
+The following table shows which rule type is selected for several example file names.

 .. list-table::
    :header-rows: 1